Michael Brudenell-Bruce, 8th Marquess of Ailesbury

-Michael Sydney Cedric Brudenell-Bruce, 8th Marquess of Ailesbury (born 31 March 1926), styled Viscount Savernake until 1961 and Earl of Cardigan between 1961 and 1974, is a Scottish peer.
+Michael Sydney Cedric Brudenell-Bruce, 8th Marquess of Ailesbury (31 March 1926 – 12 May 2024), styled Viscount Savernake until 1974, was a British peer.

+Although since the death of James Brudenell, 7th Earl of Cardigan that Earldom has been the senior subsidiary title of the Marquesses of Ailesbury, the future 8th Marquess did not take it on the death of his grandfather the 6th Marquess in 1961 and remained known as Viscount Savernake, as he had been since birth.

 Biography

-The Marquess was born the son of Cedric Brudenell-Bruce, 7th Marquess of Ailesbury by his wife, Joan Houlton Salter, the daughter of the architect Stephen Salter.
+The Marquess was born on 31 March 1926, the son of Cedric Brudenell-Bruce, 7th Marquess of Ailesbury.
 He attended Eton College before serving in the Royal Horse Guards.
-He received an emergency commission as a second lieutenant on 12 August 1945, only three weeks prior to the end of the Second World War.
+He received an emergency commission as a second lieutenant on 12 August 1945, three weeks before the end of the Second World War.
 He was promoted to lieutenant on 1 September 1946, and entered the reserves with the same rank on 1 September 1949, with the honorary rank of captain.
 He relinquished his reserve commission on 1 July 1959, retaining the honorary rank of captain.

-He became a member of the London Stock Exchange in 1954.
-He joined the stockbrokers Bragg, Stockdale, Hall & Co, founded in 1819, in the City of London, which merged with Fiske & Co in 1975 and he became a partner of Fiske.
+In 1954, he became a member of the London Stock Exchange.
+He joined the stockbrokers Bragg, Stockdale, Hall & Co, founded in 1824, in the City of London, which merged with Fiske & Co in 1975; he became a partner of Fiske.
 He became a director of Fiske & Co when it became a limited company, and remained so when it went public as Fiske plc.

-He succeeded his father as 8th Marquess on the latter's death on 15 July 1974.
+On 15 July 1974, he succeeded his father as 8th Marquess and then took up his hereditary seat in the House of Lords as a crossbencher.
+He was among the 667 hereditary peers who lost the right to sit in the Lords in the 1999 reforms.

-The family seat is Tottenham House, in Savernake Forest, Wiltshire, but they ceased to live there in 1946 when it became Hawtreys school.
+The family seat was Tottenham House, in Savernake Forest, Wiltshire, but they ceased to live there in 1946 when it became Hawtreys school.
+Professing no interest in rural affairs, he handed over the wardenship of Savernake Forest to his son and heir, David, in 1987.
 The Marquess owned Avebury Manor, also in Wiltshire, from 1976 to 1981.

+Death

+On 12 May 2024, the 8th Marquess of Ailesbury died after falling from a window at his home in the Shepherd's Bush area of London, at the age of 98.
+His partner told police that he had been attempting to let his cat out when he accidentally fell, but some family members publicly disputed this, pending an inquest.
+In March 2025, the coroner concluded that he had taken his own life.

 Marriages and issue

-The Marquess has married three times.
-His first wife, Edwina Sylvia de Winton-Wills (1933-2023), was the daughter of Lt.
+The Marquess was married three times.
+His first wife, Edwina Sylvia de Winton-Wills (1933–2023), was the daughter of Lt.
 Col. Sir Ernest Edward de Winton-Wills, 4th Baronet Wills of Hazelwood, of the W.D. & H.O.
 Wills tobacco company, by his wife Sylvia Margaret Ogden.
 They were married on 17 March 1952 and were divorced in 1961.
 They had three children: